Eco-hotel Tip in Minca

 Spend the night in a nature reserve in Minca

-We ourselves have been to Minca twice.
-The first time we stayed overnight at Sol de Minca, an ecolodge in a nature reserve, with an ideal location within walking distance Minca (15 min.).
+We have been to Minca twice.
+The first time we stayed overnight at Sol de Minca, an ecolodge in a nature reserve.
+For us, the location was ideal: in nature, but within walking distance of Minca, 15 minute walk.
+Here you can read

-In September 2023, we went to Minca for the second time and stayed overnight first in the center of Minca at Hotel Minca-La Casona and then we went off the beaten track to Reserva Natural Sierra Adentro.
+In September 2023, we went to Minca for the second time and stayed in two accommodations: First one night in the center of Minca at Hotel Minca-La Casona and then we went off the beaten track to Reserva Natural Sierra Adentro.

 This nature reserve is a half-hour 4-wheel drive from Minca and a 10-minute walk from waterfall Cascada Marinka.
 Read here about our own experience at Reserva Natural Tierra Adentro.